chef/automate/components/automate-chef-io/content/docs/eas_applications.md

 ### Periodic removal

-In addition to the disconnection check, services that have been disconnected for a period of time are removed.
+In addition to the disconnection check, services that have been disconnected for a period of time can be removed.
 This helps to keep the dashboard populated with the most relevent information and saves on storage space over time.
-By default this removal threshold is 7 days, but can be disabled if you wish to keep the record of services forever.
+By default this removal threshold is 7 days, but can be disabled if you wish to keep a record of services.

 To configure the threshold for removing a disconnected service, you can do this via the UI or the API directly.
-The threshold is the time since it was marked for removal.
+The threshold is the time since it was marked as disconnected.
 You can also disable removal by setting running to false.
 To access the configuration settings in the UI, go to the settings tab, then Data Lifecycle on the sidebar.
 Under service groups you will find settings for Marking and Removing disconnected services.

 Below is an example of using the API directly: